VitaliiBorodii/simpleServer/README.md

 ##Client side
 <b>There are several pages available:</b>
 #####/
-  <i>This is simple page that only have links to other pages and welcome text for logged users.</i>
+This is simple page that only have links to other pages and welcome text for logged users.
 ######/login
-  <i>Page for login  system.</i>
+Page for login  system.
 #####/signup
-  <i>Page for signing in system.</i>
+Page for signing in system.
 #####/mypage
-  <i>Page with todo list table written with the use of React.js.
-Todo list supports adding, editing and deleting items, it also has pagination.</i>
+Page with todo list table written with the use of React.js.
+Todo list supports adding, editing and deleting items, it also has pagination.
 #####/chat
-  <i>Primitive chat that uses websocket technology to communicate between chat members.
-Chat also uses a React with flux pattern.</i>
+Primitive chat that uses websocket technology to communicate between chat members.
+Chat also uses a React with flux pattern.
 ###To build UI follow this steps:
   1. go to 'ui' folder and run `npm install`
-  2. then run `webpack` (to do this you must install <a href="http://webpack.github.io/">webpack<a> globally!)
+  2. then run `webpack` (to do this you must install <a target="_blank" href="http://webpack.github.io">webpack<a> globally!)